Neurodiagnostic Technology Certificate

 The Online Program

 The online curriculum targets students who do not have access to traditional NDT training programs.
-These courses are similar to those offered in our traditional seated program in that they require completion of weekly academic and clinical assignments.
+These courses are similar to those offered in our traditional in-person program in that they require completion of weekly academic and clinical assignments.
 Academic instruction is done through Canvas.
 Students will have regular contact with P.I.T.’s experienced NDT instructors.

 Upon successful completion of the Neurodiagnostic Technology program curriculum courses students will receive a certificate of completion in Neurodiagnostic Technology and able to obtain a job as a Neurodiagnostic technologist.